-The sky is endless for this Buddha Bowl with Shrimp and Butternut Squash recipe.
+The sky is endless for this Buddha Bowl recipe.
 It can be whatever you want it to be, with whatever combination of flavors you wish!

 If you love beef, then this Ultimate Burger Bowl is a hit in our home.